 There are obvious reasons why relying on a Google-based education is a bad idea – the most apparent being how expensive findings can be when you’re audited!

-So how much time are you willing to spend trying to understand FAR Part 31 as well as the NIH, DoE, or DoD supplemental regulations?
+How much time are you willing to spend to understand FAR Part 31 as well as the NIH, DoE, or DoD supplemental regulations?

 Most of our clients have advanced degrees in engineering, medicine or the like.
 It’s that special knowledge and experience that drive their innovation forward—the very innovation that earned the government’s attention and funding.